JohnAlbin/chroma/README.md

 ## INSTALLATION

-Chroma can be installed via Ruby's Gem or via Bower.
+Chroma can be installed either as a Ruby Gem, as a Bower component, or as a NPM module.
 See [Chroma’s online documentation](http://johnalbin.github.io/chroma/) for more information.

 ## REQUIREMENTS